zhubzy/SF-Incident-Prediction/README.md

     print(f'Confusion matrix graph saved as: {filename}')
     plt.close()
 ```

 The model is trained with max iteration of 1000 with the training loss and testing loss evaluated and confusion matrix plotted for evaluation.

 ### Model 2 - Neural Network

-- Describe the second model, its hypothesis, and algorithm
-- Mention the training process

 For the second model, we chose to model the San Francisco crime incidents via deep neural networks.
 We opted for the pre-processed dataset named df_balanced, characterized by its equal distribution of positive and negative outcomes for the 'violent' attribute we aim to predict.
 Initially, we considered utilizing a one-hot encoded version of this dataset, a technique previously noted for enhancing model efficacy in logistic regression applications.
 However, this approach was ultimately discarded due to the substantial increase in dataset dimensionality it would cause, which our computational resources found challenging to manage.
 Attempts to process the data across various servers consistently resulted in "Kernel Dead" errors, signaling the impracticality of this method given our infrastructure.
 Despite not employing the potentially optimal data structure, we are confident in our model's ability to achieve respectable performance, demonstrating both strong generalization and robust explanatory power.
 For the implementation of our model, we initialized two neural networks with the same amount of layers and nodes per layer, but with different activation functions.
 One used tanh, while the other used relu.
 Then, fixing the number of layers, we used parameter tuning to find the optimal number of nodes per layer and activation functions over a selected subset.
 Finally, we used the result of parameter tuning to construct a neural network that’s expected to have a better performance than our first two neural networks.